 The overexploitation of natural resources by humans is a third major factor in the loss of global biodiversity, affecting both living biomass and inert matter.
 It is also the main factor in the loss of biodiversity in the oceans (via fishing).
-Between 1980 and 2010, global demand for renewable and non-renewable raw materials increased threefold, with the largest increase coming from the demand for construction materials.41 The exploitation of biomass from agriculture, forestry, fishing, hunting and other activities has doubled, especially in upper-middle-income countries.
-This massive exploitation is leading to the erosion of biodiversity and is accelerating climate change, especially in tropical forests and marine, coastal and Arctic ecosystems.
-Extracting resources beyond the capacity for renewal of ecosystems and species leads to substantial changes in the functioning of ecosystems and contributes to the erosion of biodiversity.
+Between 1980 and 2010, global demand for renewable and non-renewable raw materials increased threefold, with the largest increase coming from the demand for construction materials.
+The exploitation of biomass from agriculture, forestry, fishing, hunting and other activities has doubled, especially in uppermiddle-income countries.
+This massive exploitation is leading to the erosion of biodiversity and is accelerating climate change, especially in tropical forests and marine, coastal and Arctic ecosystems. of some species.
+Some turtle species, for example, reach sexual maturity earlier in warmer years.
+The IPCC's 2002 report on Climate Change and Biodiversity mentions the case of a deer species that was observed to grow faster in warmer springs, leading to increases in adult body size.
+Climate change also has indirect effects on animal populations: changes in their diets due to the disappearance of plants that form food webs, or an increase in the frequency and intensity of epidemics.